When is your application available for Fall 2024?

 Who are your alumni and where are they working?

 The USC School of Dramatic Arts has the privilege of teaching the nation’s top students who go on to make an indelible mark on the artistic fields they enter.
 They have been honored with the most prestigious awards in the profession, including the Oscar, Tony, Emmy and Golden Globe.
-To learn more some of our notable alumni, please click here.
+Learn about some of our notable alumni.

 My question was not answered in this FAQ.